If you're running an on-premise Jira server or Jira Data Center that isn't reachable via public Internet, here's one way to connect to Unito.

 Now, if you access the new ngrok HTTPS URL in your browser, you should no longer see the warning.

-5) Connect your Jira server to Unito
+5) Connect Jira Server or Data Center to Unito

 If you're still having trouble or would like a more advanced network configuration, please reach out to us and we'll figure out the right setup with you.